The Downtown office will remain closed at this time. All other offices are now open by appointment only. Click here for all office updates.

 Click here to see an instruction video on how to schedule an appointment.

 In accordance with CDC guidelines, customers will be asked a series of screening questions and will have their temperature taken before the appointment.
 Those with a fever exceeding 100.4°F will not be allowed into the building.
-Customers are strongly encouraged to wear face masks.
+Customers are mandated by local ordinances to wear face masks.

 See below other important updates.